nadhirajk/Thesis/README.md

 # Thesis

-(in progress) Senior thesis in mathematics
+Senior thesis in mathematics

 Part of mathematics major at Pomona College

 Topic: Algorithms and Artificial Intelligence for 2048

-22nd February, 2018:
-Currently working on extending Monte Carlo Tree Search algorithms and implementing reinforcement learning.

-Draft of thesis is in Assignments/Draft

-Latest version of code is in the 2048-AI folder in 2048 master.ipynb (Jupyter notebook)
+Latest version of code is in the 2048-AI folder in 2048 master.ipynb (Jupyter notebook) (currently under expansion, may have bugs)

 To run: